Don’t sell yourself short

 Getting Started as a Facebook Ads Manager

-If you’re thinking of setting yourself up to help businesses run their Facebook ads, it’s pretty likely you’ll be targeting small businesses.
+If you’re considering setting yourself up to help businesses run their Facebook ads, you’ll likely target small businesses.
 Why?
-Well, because most businesses will have dedicated teams responsible for running all their social pages.
+Most companies will have dedicated teams responsible for running all their social pages.

-Small businesses, however, are often time-poor.
+Facebook ads managers are in high demand because small businesses need to spend time focusing on their businesses.
+Small companies, however, are often time-poor.
 That’s where you come in.
-The reason Facebook ads managers are in high demand is because small businesses need to spend time focusing on their businesses.

 Many businesses make the mistake of thinking about their social media marketing as an afterthought, something that will take can of itself, often opting for a set-and-forget approach.
 Successful Facebook ads, however, take dedication, time and commitment.

-How much can you earn running Facebook ads?
+How much can you earn by running Facebook ads?

-Your earning potential for running Facebook ads depends on a number of factors, including:
+Your earning potential for running Facebook ads depends on several factors, including: